rapideditor/location-conflation/README.md

 ### Other Fun facts
 * This library is a wrapper around
-    * [Country-coder](https://github.com/ideditor/country-coder) for world boundaries, and
+  * [country-coder](https://github.com/ideditor/country-coder) for world boundaries, and
-    * [Turf.js](https://github.com/Turfjs/turf) for geospatial union/difference functions
+  * [polygon-clipping](https://github.com/mfogel/polygon-clipping) for union/difference functions
 * Results contain an `area` property containing the approximate size of the feature in km²<br/>(This is helpful for sorting features)
 * Results contain a stable `id` in the form `+[included]-[excluded]`<br/>(e.g. "+[015,039]-[eg,sd]")
 * Results are cached, so if you ask for the same thing multiple times we don't repeat the expensive turf calls.